jakekara/Yale-data-week-talk/README.md

 * Journalist + Excel = Data Journalist
 * Data Journalist - Excel + PANDAS = Better data journalist
+* __PSA: If you have a techy-sounding job title, people will ask you to fix the printer__
 * Why journalists use notebook: accuracy, establishing a record
 * Example of data [notebook](https://github.com/jakekara/small-business-express-loan-analysis/blob/master/Small%20Business%20Express%20Analysis%202.ipynb)